shadrech/redux-error-middleware/README.md

 npm install redux-error-middleware
 ```

 To enable redux-error-middleware, use the [applyMiddleware](http://redux.js.org/docs/api/applyMiddleware.html) function.
-This example also uses [redux-thunk](https://github.com/gaearon/redux-thunk) and [redux-logger](https://github.com/evgenyrodionov/redux-logger).
+The below example also uses [redux-thunk](https://github.com/gaearon/redux-thunk) and [redux-logger](https://github.com/evgenyrodionov/redux-logger).

-In this initial release, you can define an actions object with error and forbidden keys.
+Version `1.x` of _redux-error-middleware_ allows you to define an actions object with error and forbidden keys.

 Their values are an array of actions to dispatch.
 Each entry in the array can either be an object (action) or function (action creator).